Abalone Shell

 Emerald

-A green gemstone of the beryl variety, this precious stone is May’s birthstone and has a hardness of 7.5 – 8 on the Mohs Hardness Scale.
+An emerald is a green gemstone of the beryl variety.
+This precious stone is May’s birthstone and has a hardness rating of 7.5 – 8 on the Mohs Hardness Scale.

 Emerald-cut

-Part of the “step-cut” family, the emerald cut stone has facets cut parallel to the girdle (cut corners).
-This cut was designed specifically for emeralds.
+Part of the “step-cut” family, an emerald cut stone has facets cut parallel to the girdle (cut corners).
+This cut was specifically designed for emerald stones.

 Eternity Band

-A ring comprised of a band of diamonds or gemstones that go completely around the ring.
+An eternity band is a ring comprised of diamonds or gemstones that go entirely around the ring.

 Extender